 Around 97% of Nottingham's current bus network is operated by commercial services.
-Nottingham City Transport (the dominant urban operator) has a market share in patronage terms of 85% (71% of mileage operated), trentbarton (18% of mileage operated) (the key inter-urban operator) and others including Stagecoach, Marshalls, CT4N and Centrebus operate the remaining 12% of commercial bus services.
+Nottingham City Transport (the dominant urban operator) has a market share in patronage terms of 85% (71% of mileage operated), trentbarton (18% of mileage operated) (the key inter-urban operator) and others including Stagecoach, Vectare and CT4N operate the remaining 12% of commercial bus services.
 The remaining 3% of the network is run under tendered contracts, with financial support, service specification and fares determined by the City Council and County Council under the Linkbus and NottsConnect brands.
 The Easylink dial-a-ride service is also supported by the two local transport authorities.

-There is a limited suburban rail network but the bus network is complemented by a fully integrated tram system with three routes, which prior to the pandemic carried just under 20 million passengers a year.
+There is a limited suburban rail network but the bus network is complemented by a fully integrated tram system with three routes, which prior to the pandemic carried just under 20 million passengers a year and in 2022/23 carried 13.4 million.